Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Large filling limit

-to quantify the amplitude and phase components of the excitations.
+to quantify the amplitude and phase components of an excitation.
 A positive (negative) flatness indicates dominant amplitude (phase) character.
 A pure amplitude (phase) oscillation corresponds to $F=1\left( -1\right) $.
-In the large filling limit, by calculating the flatness explicitly, we found $\hat{\gamma}_{\mathbf{k,}\lambda ,P}$ is a pure phase mode, and $\hat{\gamma}_{\mathbf{k,}\lambda ,A}$ is a pure amplitude mode \cite{sm}.
+In the large filling limit, by calculating the flatness explicitly, we find $\hat{\gamma}_{\mathbf{k,}\lambda ,P}$ is a pure phase mode, and $\hat{\gamma}_{\mathbf{k,}\lambda ,A}$ is a pure amplitude mode \cite{Note1}.